 Best Beverage Choices For Diabetes

-Even if you have a perfect diet, what you drink can wreak havoc on your diabetes management.
+Even if you eat a perfect type 2 diabetes diet, what you drink can wreak havoc on your diabetes management.
 Beverages can be a hidden source of calories, carbohydrates, and added sugars.
 Oftentimes, what people drink is overlooked as a reason for their high blood sugars.

 Beverages attribute more added sugars to our diet than any other source.
 Over 43% of our sugar intake is from soft drinks, energy drinks, sports drinks, and fruit drinks!
 These types of drinks can lead to various health problems, including: